-Measures Monitoring Questions Data Measure 2: Special S Status Species/Wildlife habitat (SSS/WL) standard being achieved, or making progress towards b eing achieved, in allotments that contain greater sa age-grouse habitats where evaluations s have been completed since the 2024 ROD within the planning area Measure 2a: Achieving, Making progress towards achieving, or What is the number of allotments evaluated in the planning area and how many are achieving, making progress towards achieving, or not achieving the SSS / State Office and National tracking of completed land health evaluations. not achieving the SSS/WL standard.
-WL standard?
+Measures Monitoring Questions Data Status Species/Wildlife habitat (SSS/WL) standard progress towards b eing achieved, in allotments that contain greater s age-grouse habitats where evaluations s have been completed since the 2024 ROD within the planning area Measure 2a: Achieving, Making progress towards achieving, or not achieving the What is the number of allotments evaluated in the planning area and how many are achieving, making progress towards achieving, or not achieving the SSS / WL standard?
+State Office and National tracking of completed land health evaluations.
+SSS/WL standard.
 Measure 2b: If grazing allotments include areas that are not achieving the standard and current grazing was identified as a significant causal factor.
 How many livestock grazing authorizations or allotments had management adjusted and what type of action was taken?
 State Office tracking of grazing authorizations.
 Measure 2c: If grazing allotments include areas that are not achieving the standard and current grazing was identified as a significant causal factor.
 How many permits/leases include an adaptive management strategy that incorporates specific thresholds and defined responses?
 State Office tracking of grazing authorizations.
-Measure 3: BLN 1 LUP disturbance and density measures (e.g., sur face disturbance caps) Measure 3a: Disturbance Caps Were the disturbance caps for BLM authorizations exceeded at any scale in GRSG HMAs in the planning area?
+1 LUP disturbance and density measures (e.g., sur Measure 3a: Disturbance Caps Were the disturbance caps for BLM authorizations exceeded at any scale in GRSG HMAs in the planning area?
 If so, which projects that exceeded the disturbance cap were authorized and why?
 State office tracking of authorizations requiring a disturbance cap.
 SDARTT or State managed disturbance databases.
 Measure 3b: Density Caps If applicable, were the density caps for BLM authorizations exceeded at any scale in GRSG HMAs in the planning area?
 If so, which projects that exceeded the density cap were authorized and why?
 State office tracking of authorizations requiring a disturbance cap.
-SDARTT or State managed disturbance databases.
-Measure 4 : BLM LUP Adaptive Management habitat or popu lation thresholds Measure 4a: Count of tripped thresholds How many soft or hard BLM LUP adaptive management habitat or population thresholds were tripped in the planning area annually?
+SDARTT or State managed disturbance databases. : BLM LUP Adaptive Management habitat or popu llation thresholds tripped thresholds How many soft or hard BLM LUP adaptive management habitat or population thresholds were tripped in the planning area annually?
 State office tracking of adaptive management thresholds.
 Measure 4b: Count of Untripped / reversed thresholds How many thresholds were reversed ("untripped") annually in the planning area?
 State office tracking of adaptive management thresholds.
-Measure 4c: Responses to tripped In areas where thresholds were tripped or untripped, what responses as described in the BLM LUP were State office tracking of responses to adaptive thresholds taken by BLM taken initially?
-Were the response implementation actions modified after a causal factor analysis, if management thresholds being tripped or untripped.
-Measure 4d: Status of causal factor analyses applicable?
-What is the status of causal factor analyses?
+Measure 4c: Responses to tripped thresholds taken by BLM In areas where thresholds were tripped or untripped, what responses as described in the BLM LUP were taken initially?
+Were the response implementation actions modified after a causal factor analysis, if applicable?
+State office tracking of responses to adaptive management thresholds being tripped or untripped.
+Measure 4d: Status of causal factor analyses What is the status of causal factor analyses?
 For completed causal factor analyses, what factors were identified as possible causal factors?
 State office tracking of causal factor analysis in response to adaptive management thresholds being tripped.